 EPA is using the federal Superfund law also known as the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) to guide the cleanup of the Site.
 During 2012 and early 2013, EPA developed a cleanup planning document called an Engineering Evaluation/Cost Analysis (EE/CA).
 The EE/CA analyzes various cleanup options to address the contaminated sediments at the Yosemite Slough site.
 A draft version of the EE/CA was released for a formal public comment period in August 2013.

 From August 7, 2013 to September 13, 2013, EPA conducted a comment period so the public could review the Yosemite Slough Proposed Plan and the draft EE/CA. On August 21, 2013 at the Bret Harte Elementary School, EPA presented the plan and recorded verbal comments.
-EPA reviews and responds to comments in a responsiveness summary that accompanies a formal decision document called an Action Memorandum.
-The public will be notified once it is finalized and available at the information repositories listed below and on this web page.
+EPA reviewed and responded to comments received in the responsiveness summary that accompanies the Action Memorandum, which was signed in March 2014..
+The public has been notified of its availability at the information repositories listed below and a pdf is available in the Documents and Reports section of this web page.

 TECHNICAL STAKEHOLDER COMMITTEE (TSC)